North–South Line (Jakarta MRT): Stations

-The stations on the north–south line are generally uniform.
-Entrance can be found on the sidewalk near the station.
-The access itself can be in the form of stairs, escalators, or elevators.
-The second level of the underground station and elevated station is used as a commercial area or concourse.
-In the commercial area there are ticket doors, ticket vending machines, counters, and information centers.
-The bottom level of the underground station and the top level of the elevated station are used as platforms.
-Each platform has a Platform Screen Door (PSD) as a means of securing passengers.
-All stations generally have two rail lines except Blok M Station which has three lines.
+The stations on the north–south line are generally uniformly designed.
+With the exception of Blok M station, all stations have two tracks.

-The stations also have numbers of supporting facilities, such as free WiFi and disabled-friendly toilets.
-In the concourse area there are ATMs and various retail kiosks.
-In addition, there is also a lactation room and a mushola for worship.
-Each station is also equipped with an intermodal integration signboard.
-Each station is equipped with a flood barrier, so it is ensured that all stations on the north-south line are flood-free.
+The stations also have a number of supporting facilities, such as free WiFi and disabled-friendly toilets.
+In the concourse area, there are ATMs and various retail kiosks.
+In addition, there is also a nursing room and a prayer room.
+Each station is equipped with a flood barrier, so it is ensured that all stations are flood-free.

 It is also planned that each station will be connected to a transit-oriented development area.
 One of them is the Dukuh Atas Station, which is connected to the KRL Commuterline and Soekarno–Hatta Airport Rail Link through the Dukuh Atas TOD.
 In addition, there are transit-oriented areas at Istora Senayan Station, Blok M, ASEAN, Fatmawati, and Lebak Bulus.
 The development of the TODs can take the form of building public facilities and housing around the station, as well as improving access to other modes of transportation.

 List of stations

-Fleets
+Rolling stock

-The North–South line of the Jakarta MRT uses a fleet made by the Nippon Sharyo consortium from Japan which is also known as "Ratangga".
-This train consists of 16 series with six trains in each circuit.
-Each train has four doors on either side, except for the first and last trains which have a driver's cabin.
-Work on the trains began in 2015 and began to be delivered to Indonesia in 2018.
-The train began to fully operate in conjunction with the inauguration of this line on March 24, 2019.
+The North–South line of the Jakarta MRT uses a fleet made by the Nippon Sharyo consortium from Japan which and known as "Ratangga".
+The fleet consists of 16 trains, each with six carriages.
+Each carriage has four doors on either side, except for the first and last carriages which have driver's cabins.
+Work on building the trains started in 2015 and they began to be delivered to Indonesia in 2018.
+The trains began to fully operate in conjunction with the inauguration of the line on March 24, 2019.

+An additional eight sets (under Contract Package CP 206) will be added to the trains for the second phase leading to Ancol.